Negotiating can be tough. But not doing it could be tougher—on your finances.

 The survey also revealed striking differences by age and gender when it comes to negotiating a job offer, underscoring bigger workplace conversations around pay equity, compensation, and employer flexibility.

 Overall, young adults negotiated the least of any age group.
-The Earnest survey showed that young men report negotiating more often than young women—42% of young men negotiate a job offer compared to 26% of young women.
+The Earnest survey, based on thousands of student loan refinance applicants, showed that young men report negotiating more often than young women—42% of young men negotiate a job offer compared to 26% of young women.

 Read more: How to Negotiate a Job Offer